Hypermediaisobar/hyperProxy/README.md

 		'callback': hyperProxy.overrideJSandCSSgeneric,
 		// Additional data.
 Path is needed for default hyperProxy helper functions.
 		'path': './js/',
+		// Tell it to try non-minified versions of JS and CSS first 'tryNonMinimizedFiles': true,
 		// If you use CNTLM, here you can set matched URL to omit it.
 		// This can be useful to omit CNTLM for certain URLs without actually overriding them.
 		'omitCNTLM': true